Digitalmatrix2/fhir.cerner.com/content/millennium/r4/financial/account.md

 Notes:

-* `Account-balance` is only returned on statement, guarantor-balance, and insurance-balance types.
+* `Account-balance` is only returned on statement and guarantor-balance types
 * `Patient` is only returned on statement and financial-account types
-* Guarantor search can only be RelatedPersons
+* Guarantor search can only be RelatedPersons with the financial-account type
 * IDs are prefixed based upon the account type

 ### Headers

  <%= headers %>

 ### Example